EducationalTestingService/halef-messenger/README.md

 You need docker and docker-compose installed on your machine.

 ### Starting a development server
-Run 'docker-compose up --build' inside the developments directory.
+Run 'docker-compose up --build' inside the development directory.
 Once you are done, you can interrupt the command and stop the container with 'docker-compose stop'.